-Jacksonville Underage DUI Defense Attorneys
+Jacksonville Underage DUI Lawyer

-If convicted, you face the following penalties:
+If convicted of a DUI under 21, you face the following penalties:

 Underage DUIs do not go through the standard criminal DUI process; instead, they are handled through an administrative process conducted by the Florida Department of Highway Safety and Motor Vehicles.
 If an underage driver is pulled over for drunk driving but refuses a breathalyzer, blood, or another chemical BAC test, he or she is subject to an automatic license seizure and suspension of 12 to 18 months (depending on various factors).

 In addition to these DUI defense strategies, we can assist underage motorists in applying for hardship licenses.
 A hardship license allows you to continue driving to/from work when your driver’s license is suspended, as long as you have an ignition interlock device (IID) installed on your vehicle.
 An IID is a device that requires the driver to measure his/her BAC by way of breath testing before the vehicle can be turned on/operated.

 Experienced Defense From Our FL Underage DUI Attorney

 In order to legally stop an individual on suspicion of drunk driving, the arresting officer must have probable cause.
 Additionally, he or she must property conduct field sobriety and/or chemical tests.
 Failure to do so can result in a case being thrown out.